 - The agreement is fair and realistic.
 If the division of assets is weighted too heavily in favour of one party, it may be judged to be unfair by the courts

 - Prenups should be reviewed periodically and amended during the marriage, particularly when any child or children are born

 - Providing some of these ‘fairness’ criteria are met, the court has the discretion to apply weight to the agreement, and it may be upheld.

 Marital and non-marital assets

 One of the most common issues that need to be considered in an ultra-high-net-worth divorce is which assets are matrimonial and which may be excluded from the settlement as non-matrimonial property.

-The majority of Bill’s fortune was accumulated during his marriage.
-However, he was already a billionaire, and this money could be ring-fenced as an asset outside of the matrimonial pot.
+The majority of Murdoch’s fortune was accumulated before his marriage and could be ring-fenced as an asset outside the matrimonial pot.